rinvex/laravel-repositories/README.md

 ### EloquentRepository

 The `Rinvex\Repository\Repositories\BaseRepository` is an abstract class with bare minimum implementation that concrete implementations must extend.
-The `Rinvex\Repository\Repositories\EloquentRepository` is currently the only available repository implementation, it makes it easy to create new instances of a model and to retrieve or override the model during runtime, in addition to performing multiple useful operations on models.
+The `Rinvex\Repository\Repositories\EloquentRepository` is currently the only available repository implementation, it makes it easy to create new eloquent model instances and to retrieve or override the model during runtime, in addition to performing multiple useful operations on models.
 To use `EloquentRepository` your repository MUST extend it first:
 ```php
 use Rinvex\Repository\Repositories\EloquentRepository;